 As covid restrictions begin to be lifted, restaurants can expect a gradual increase in the amount of seating they can permit.
 However, it is unlikely that full seating will be allowed for a long period of time.
 Moreover, smaller restaurants or businesses that lack outdoor space are at a disadvantage because it is harder for them to meet social distancing requirements.
 Finally, many customers may be hesitant to eat in restaurants that do not offer a wide range of space.

 One of the main ways restaurants have adjusted to accommodate the limitations of COVID-19 is by relying more heavily on online ordering.
 At the beginning of 2020, online sales reports saw a 169% increase in the number of restaurants that used food delivery tools.
 For many restaurants, takeout services have helped them stay afloat; restaurant analytics report an upward trend in food services relying on takeout and delivery, sometimes for the majority of their income.

-For online eateries, or virtual kitchens that operate without the standard seating of a restaurant, delivery is par for the course.
+For ghost kitchens, or virtual kitchens that operate without the standard seating of a restaurant, delivery is par for the course.
 However, some traditional restaurants have had trouble transitioning to delivery.
 The main use with online ordering are costs and technological difficulties.

 Prior to the pandemic, many businesses rejected the notion of delivery services because of the costs associated with online ordering tools; for example, restaurants that partner with UberEats reportedly pay a hefty sum of 15-30% just to use the platform.
 These costs cover a variety of services, including: